 Bio:

-The Lookalikes formed in Dublin circa 1979 as a pseudo-funk ultra-technical
+The Lookalikes formed in Dublin in late 1978 or early 1979 as a "pseudo-funk

-new wave band.
-This early lineup included founder member Paul Bell on keyboard
+ultra-technical new wave band".
+The original lineup included founder members Paul Bell on keyboards

-who'd previously played with The Bates Band in his native Wexford,
+Bell had previously played with The Bates Band in his native Wexford before

-then moved to Dublin where he joined Homegrown and then the Eric Bell Band.
+moving to Dublin to join Homegrown and then Eric Bell.

 The Lookalikes demo tape attracted a lot of A&R attention.
 Some of the